 Paul tells us, “… where the spirit of Jehovah is, there is freedom.”
-(2 Cor 3:17), and condemns those that are judgmental, rather than those that celebrate a particular day as special, but does condemn those that are judgmental.
+(2 Cor 3:17) He does not criticise Christians that celebrate a particular day as special, but does condemn those that are judgmental.

 Romans 14:5,6, 10 “One man considers one day more sacred than another; another man considers every day alike.
 Each one should be fully convinced in his own mind.
 He who regards one day as special, does so to the Lord. … But why do you judge your brother?
 Or why do you also look down on your brother?
 For we shall all stand before the judgment seat of God…?”

 Acts 20:35 says, “there is more happiness in giving than there is in receiving", and birthdays afford the opportunity to appreciate the joy of giving.

 Jehovah’s Witnesses celebrated birthdays until the 1950’s.
 For example, the following Watchtower quote is from 1940.